What to do when you fall sick just before a major Oxford examination

 As long as your performance has been affected, I would encourage you to file an MCE.
 This can occur as a result of acute illness, bereavement or any other reason.

+Get your college involved with a paper trail as soon as possible.
 Email your college bursary and academic leads.
 They will be able to give the most updated advice, which is especially important because the rules undergo constant updating.
+The paper trail from the college can also form the basis of a statement from college to provide background on the extent of your circumstances.
 You could also ask your college staff to read through the MCE to make sure it is coherent and portrays your circumstances clearly.
+The college might be able to help you submit the MCE (though you can do it yourself through the self-service.

 Collect evidence